Instant-Meal-Generator/Recipe-Generator-/README.md

 # Recipe-Generator-

-When the user click on a button, it gives a random generated receipt
+When the user click on a button, it gives a random generated recipe

 Created by David Stokes, and Cedric Vallieu.